Welcome to Jacques Laporte's Home on the Web

 • "Briggs and HP35” : Hewlett-Packard with

-its 1972 HP35, really revolutionized the engineering world.
+its 1972 HP35, really revolutionized the engineering world (and the world of fantasy, baby).
 No more slide

 rule to handle, no more log tables, just press a key and magically the